 There is compelling research that indicates lung cancer can be detected by smell, Dr. Hirsch says.
 An invention called “NaNose”—a breathalyzer-type device developed by an Israeli company—is up to 90 percent accurate at diagnosing lung cancer; the device detects a special “odor” emitted by the cancer cells.
 Doctors can use the same technology to identify Parkinson’s disease, other cancers, kidney failure, multiple sclerosis, and Crohn’s disease—and the accuracy rate is at 86 percent, according to a study published in the journal ACS Nano.

 When your liver stops doing its job and processing toxins, contaminants will build up in your urine, perspiration, and even your breath—and odor will be like raw fish.
-Make sure you avoid these 13 ways you could be harming your liver.

 MS is an autoimmune disease, where the body begins attacking its own central nervous system.
 The resulting nerve damage can cause numbness, tingling, and problems with vision and gait.
 The condition is most often diagnosed by magnetic resonance imaging (MRI) of the brain or a “spinal tap,” but MS may also have its own distinct breathprint, according to a report in ACS Chemical Neuroscience.
 In the study, exhaled breath was collected from 146 people with MS and 58 people without this progressive disease—and researchers identified a clear pattern.